-In figure 32 we see (in slightly simplified form) the line circuit used in the panel system..
+In figure 32 we see (in slightly simplified form) the line circuit used in the panel system.
+What is shown is the later (BCO) form of the line circuit.

 Figure 32.
 Panel line circuit

 The line circuit comprises two relays, line (L) and cutoff (CO).
 Both are released when the line is idle.